elastic/elastic-package/docs/howto/update_major_package_spec.md

 the data stream that generates it, separated by a dot.
 For example for documents of the "access" data stream of the Apache module, it should be `apache.access`.

 To fix this, review what is generating the value of this field.
-Some ways to fix it are the following.
+Depending on your case, you may apply one of the following solutions.

 Fix the value in the field definition using a `constant_keyword`:
 ```